temken/raytracer/README.md

 - [ ] Image textures for other objects (Spheres!)
 - [ ] Image texture and gradients for the background (spherical background image)
 - [ ] Add more pre-defined colors
-- [ ] Allow to run ALL renderes and store the renderer type in the file name.
 - [x] I removed the 1/pdf scaling in the material class for roughness.
 Ensure that this was PBR correct.
 - [ ] Find a better title and make an ascii art header
 - [ ] Mean free path inside the object with scattering color (could just be albedo color).
 Also useable for fog.